beckalee7774/Recipe-Manager/README.md

 access site at:https://recipe-manager-rebecca-lee.netlify.app

-use can use the test user:
+you can use the test user:
 username: beckalee7774
 password: passwordtest